mattmaynes2/aria/reports/final/3-Technical/2-Details/11-LearningAlgorithm.md

 *supervised learning*

 An iterative approach was used for development of the supervised learning component.
 Starting with a very simple algorithm allowed early experimentation with sensor and device configurations.
-Building iteratively upon a simple a lgorithm rather than attempting to use a complex machine learning algorithm or library immediately allows early identification of the challenges that are involved in machine learning.
+Building iteratively upon a simple algorithm rather than attempting to use a complex machine learning algorithm or library immediately allows early identification of the challenges that are involved in machine learning.
 Iterative development also ensures that a basic working algorithm is available if unforeseen difficulties are found in implementing a more complex solution.